Students anticipating acceptance to this program must be interviewed by the IUP Theater Department as part of the application process.

 Students interested in attending the Academy of Theater can take courses on theater directing and radio, dramaturgy, editing and cinematography.
 Courses are taught in English.

 Upon acceptance to the exchange program at the Academy of Arts, students will be accommodated in the Student Residence Hall, Cvjetno naselje.
 Descriptions of living arrangements are Directions from the airport to the residence hall is provided on their website.
-IUP students will pay IUP housing fee however, meal plans will not be provided.
+IUP students will pay for housing to UNIZG not to IUP.

 Exchange students staying in Croatia for a period longer than three months / 90 days need to acquire the Residence permit.
 Additionally, a visa is required for students coming from non-EU countries.
 An overview of the visa requirements for Croatia can be found here.
 The link for their visa application form can also be found on this website.